Alfresco/acs-deployment/docs/helm/upgrades.md

   --set global.known_urls\[1\]=http://app.domain.local:8080/crm
 ```

-> Note: We would encorage you to avoid using `--set` as much as possible and
+> Note: We would encourage you to avoid using `--set` as much as possible and
 > use `--values` instead with values stored in yaml files.

 ### Chart modularization: Alfresco Share chart